isomerpages/moe-dunmansec/_sec-1-registration/Frequently Asked Questions (FAQs).md

 overall learning.</p>
 </li>
 </ul>
-<p>Students who wish to apply in Secondary School level, parents are to contact
+<p>Students who wish to apply for MTL exemption in secondary school are to
-MTL HOD for further advice.
-Applicants with medical background or special needs will need to submit all reports when applying for exemption and all applications are subject to approval by MOE.</p>
+contact HOD/ MTL for further advice.
+Applicants with medical conditions or special needs will need to submit all reports when applying for exemption and all applications are subject to approval by MOE.</p>
-<p>Students who had been exempted in Primary School do not need to re-apply.</p>
+<p>Students who were exempted in primary school do not need to re-apply.</p>
 <p></p>
 <h4>Full Subject-Based Banding (Full SBB)</h4>
 <p>With the implementation of Full SBB for Sec 1 students starting from 2024,